Frodo Baggins: The Fellowship of the Ring

 While encamped on Weathertop, they are attacked by five Nazgûl.
 The leader, the Witch-king of Angmar, stabs Frodo with a Morgul blade, the wound threatening to turn him into a wraith under the Nazgûl's control.
 Reaching Rivendell, he is healed by Elrond.

 The Council of Elrond resolves to destroy the Ring by casting it into Mount Doom in Mordor, Sauron's realm.
 Frodo, realizing that he is destined for this task, steps forward to be the Ring-bearer.
 A Fellowship of nine companions is formed to assist him: the hobbits, Gandalf, Aragorn, the dwarf Gimli, the elf Legolas, and Boromir, a man of Gondor.
 Bilbo, living in Rivendell, gives Frodo his sword Sting and a coat of Dwarf mail made of mithril.
 The company, unable to cross the Misty Mountains by a pass, enters the mines of Moria.
 Frodo is stabbed by an Orc with a spear, but his mithril mail-shirt saves his life.
-Gandalf was killed battling a Balrog.
+Gandalf is killed battling a Balrog.
 Aragorn leads them out to Lothlórien.
 There Galadriel gives Frodo an Elven cloak and a phial, which carries the Light of Eärendil to aid him on his quest.

 The Fellowship travels by boat down the Anduin River and reaches the lawn of Parth Galen, just above the impassable falls of Rauros.
 There, Boromir, succumbing to the lure of the Ring, tries to take it by force.
 Frodo escapes by putting it on.
 This breaks the Fellowship; the company is scattered by invading Orcs.
 Frodo chooses to continue the quest alone, but Sam follows him.